Sedation Dentist Needham, MA

 What You Need to Know About Sedation Dentistry

 When you schedule an appointment with us, let us know if you have dental anxiety so that we can prepare for your visit accordingly.
-For many people, the actual procedure is not uncomfortable but it is the anxiety and worry that causes angst.
-With this in mind, we often prescribe an oral sedative or laughing gas that can be administered prior to the appointment to help a person relax.
-While this is not a pain killer, it eases the fear and relaxes the body so that you can remain peaceful while having teeth cleaned, or dental work performed.
+For many people, the actual procedure is not uncomfortable; it is the anxiety and worry that causes angst.
+With this in mind, we often prescribe an oral sedative or nitrous oxide (laughing gas) that can be administered prior to the appointment to help a person relax.
+While neither are painkillers, they ease fear and relax the body so that you can remain peaceful while having teeth cleaned or dental work performed.
 While the dosage is different, laughing gas can be used on both children and adults so that all of our Needham patients can remain comfortable.

 Types of Sedation Dentistry